Navigating the Dacast VOD Solution: A Walkthrough

 As soon as your video is uploaded, we’ll start creating your renditions:

 Upon finishing uploading the files, all successfully uploaded videos to the system should appear in the Video Section of your account.
 It will show the following information:

 To begin working on a VOD, simply hover your mouse towards the right of a video file and click on the pencil (edit) icon.

 After selecting edit, you will be able to manage and control the media file.
-There are seven main tabs that offer a variety of settings.
+Seven main tabs offer a variety of settings.
 Let’s break down what you can do in each tab.

 Manage the name and description of the file

 See if the file is part of a specific video folder

 You can select positions within the video to put specific chapter markers by clicking on “Add Chapter.”

 This tab allows you to do the following to your VOD platforms:

 Add an intro to your VOD